 COVID-19 Update: The Flying Squirrel will unfortunately not be open during the 2020 season.
 The zip lines to and from the jump platform will still be available for thrilling zips and access to that incredible view of the St. John River!

 When do I need to arrive?

-We ask that you arrive at least 20 minutes before the start of your session.
+We ask that you arrive at least 30 minutes before the start of your session.
 This will give you time to park your car, find our building, and take a last-minute washroom break before starting your adventure.
-During this time you and your party will also need to check in at our registration centre, complete a waiver and be fitted with a harness and helmet.
-We recommend filling out waiver forms in advance to save time.
-Note that any minors under 19 participating must have their waiver signed by a parent or legal guardian (sorry but we cannot make any exceptions to this requirement.)
+There are a number of new safety procedures added during the check-in and harnessing period so we want to ensure no one feels rushed.
+This year waiver forms must be completed in advance.
+Note that any participating minors under 19 years of age must have their waiver signed by a parent or legal guardian ONLY (sorry but we cannot make any exceptions to this requirement.)

 Is it safe?

 In Canada, usually treetop adventure parks opt in to specific safety regulations set by ACCT in the US as a minimum.
 We do more than simply meet these regulations – in fact, we’ve chosen to build our park to go beyond North American standards.
-We’ve opted to build and be inspected, once a year before we open for the season, to the more stringent European safety standards.
+We’ve opted to build and be inspected to the more stringent European safety standards.
 These standard have been around for nearly 30 years and were created in a place where parks like ours are much more common.

 Why are helmets and gloves mandatory?

-Based on best practices for customer safety and comfort in our industry, we require the use of specially designed helmets, which we include as part of all of our adventure packages, and gloves that either customers can bring with them or purchase from us when they arrive.
+Based on best practices for customer safety and comfort in our industry, we require the use of specially designed helmets, which we include as part of all of our adventure packages, and gloves that either customers can bring with them or purchase from us for $4.50 plus tax when they arrive.

 What if I’m afraid of heights?